AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_message_web.md

     onDeliveredMessage: function (message) {},
     // Occurs when the message read receipt is received.
     onReadMessage: function (message) {},
-    // Occurs when the chat group is created by calling createGroupNew
-    onCreateGroup: function (message) {},
     // Occurs when the local user is muted and still attempts to send a group message.
 This callback is triggered only on the local client, not on other clients in the group.
     onMutedMessage: function (message) {},
     // Occurs when the conversation read receipt is received.